 A bike ride through the most emblematic neighborhoods of Medellín, passing through…

 Our journey begins with one of our architectural landmarks, one of our numerous churches.
-One of them is the Church of Perpetual Help, inspired by French Gothic as reflected in the façade, which highlights the archivolt of the main door, the central rose window, and two tall towers, topped by a glass and copper work. , for which the temple is also known as the Church of Mirrors.
+One of them is the Church of Perpetual Help.
+This was inspired by the French Gothic style, as reflected in the façade, which highlights the archivolt of the main door, the central rose window, and two tall towers which are topped by a glass and copper work – for which the temple is also known as the Church of Mirrors.
 Learn how this historic neighborhood became the Perpetuo Socorro Creative District, a reality for companies, entrepreneurs, groups, and people who imagine the future.

 The Plaza Botero arose as part of the transformation that took place in the Center of Medellín and in the Museum of Antioquia at the beginning of the 21st century.
 Its construction involved the demolition of an entire block of buildings in order to recover public space for the people of Medellin.
 The artist Fernando Botero donated 23 sculptures and the Plaza that bears his name is his largest open-air museum.
 Choose your favorite sculpture and don’t miss a good photo.

-We visited the Park of Light which takes its name in homage to the Cuban engineer Francisco Javier Cisneros, a precursor of the Antioqueño Railroad.
+We will visit Plaza Cisneros, which takes its name in homage to the Cuban engineer Francisco Javier Cisneros, a precursor of the Antioqueño Railroad.
 It is located between the EPM Library, the Vásquez and Carré Buildings, and the old Railway Station.
-In 2002 it was remodeled and since then it has presented its current appearance.
+In 2002 it was remodeled into its current appearance.
 Its charm lies in the 300-light columns, each 24 meters high.
 Together, they add up to a total of 2,100 lights simulating the phases of the moon.

 The Alpujarra is an urban set of buildings from where the Departmental Governments of Antioquia and the Municipal Government of Medellín are administered, in a large square crowned by the work “El Monumento a la Raza” by the sculptor Rodrigo Arenas Betancur.
-You cannot leave Medellín without knowing how Antioquia and Medellín are administered.
+You cannot leave Medellín without understanding how Antioquia and Medellín are governed.

-The Velodrome is named in honor of the historic Colombian cyclist Cochise, it has brought great figures such as Fernando Gaviria, Juan Esteban Arango, Juliana Gaviria, and Fabián Puerta, among others.
+The Velodrome is named in honor of the historic Colombian cyclist Cochise, it has created great figures such as Fernando Gaviria, Juan Esteban Arango, Juliana Gaviria, and Fabián Puerta, among others.

-It is possible to live in the past of that city of trams, mules, and player pianos, in a place full of history and charm.
-On its walls, it is possible to relive the years of history, music, and dance that have been part of a thriving culture.
-We have a Colombian coffee while surrounded by music and we will hear stories about Gardel, a famous singer.
+It is still possible to discover the Medellín old.
+We will visit a of trams, mules, and player pianos, in a place full of history and charm.
+Here, we will experience the years of history, music, and dance that are still from a thriving culture.
+We will have a Colombian coffee while surrounded by music and we will hear stories about Gardel, a famous singer.
 This will all make you travel back in time to old Medellín.